• A sketch floor plan is drawn to record the basic room layout on each floor and identify which rooms have fixed heat sources.

-• If appropriate and safe to do so, access is required to all loft areas to record insulation type & thickness.
+• If applicable and safe to do so, access is required to all loft areas to record insulation type & thickness.
 (The surveyor can provide a ladder if required).

-• Obtaining photo evidence of everything itemised in the report in the event the assessment is selected for an accuracy audit.
+• Obtaining photo evidence of everything itemised in the report in the event the assessment is selected for an accuracy/quality control audit (no extra visit is required - an audit is desktop only from site notes provided by the assessor.)

-• Identifying wall type from thickness and brickwork bond, noting any retro-installed insulation (cavity fill, internal or external).
+• Identifying the wall type/s from thickness and brickwork bond, noting any retro-installed insulation (cavity fill, internal or external).

 • Applying the appropriate U-values (thermal performance) for each different element and area.

 • For centrally heated dwellings, verifying the exact make & model of boiler and method of heating domestic hot water (usually the same boiler).
-Ascertaining how running-time and room temperature are controlled - normally by programmer and thermostats.
-Where installed, the type of individual supplementary heaters including fuel source.
+Ascertaining how boiler running-time and room temperatures are controlled - normally by programmer, wall mounted thermostat and sometimes individually adjustable radiator thermostats (TRV’s).
+Where installed, the type of individual supplementary heaters including the fuel type used.

 Home EPC’s Accreditation Company, Elmhurst Energy has also published further useful EPC information about how a rating is calculated and the importance of documentary evidence to support the surveyor’s on-site observations.
 This can be viewed on their website via the link below: